Working Drafts

 Play.

-The song starts with just a simple drum beat.
+It starts with a simple drum beat.

 thoom … thoom-thoom — tschhh